2023 Most Popular Geological & Earth Sciences Bachelor's Degree Schools in Texas

 Geology majors at UTSA take out an average of $22,486 in student loans while working on their Bachelor's Degree.

-University of Houston - Downtown did quite well in this year’s ranking of the most popular places for geological and earth sciences students to get a bachelor’s degree.
-It came in at #7 on the list.
-Located in the large city of Houston, UH Downtown is a public college with a fairly large student population.
+University of Houston - Downtown ranked #7 on this year’s Most Popular Geological & Earth Sciences Bachelor’s Degree Schools in Texas list.
+Located in the city of Houston, UH Downtown is a public school with a large student population.

 About 44% of the students majoring in geology at the school are women while 56% are male.